aviate/pc-separation/README.md

-# pc-separation
+# Point Cloud Separation

-Point Cloud Separation
+Tool for extracting extracting models from a scene point cloud.